gdscbpdc/GDSC-SnP/docs/council_structure.md

 - **Creative Managers & Executives**: Assist the Creative Lead in managing creative projects and outputs, comprising managers and executives with expertise in design and content creation.

-- **1 Finance Executive (H)**: Assists the Finance Lead in managing financial matters within the council, handling day-to-day financial operations and reporting.
-  - Also looks into membership structure and pricing structure, collect payments and interactive with fee related issues with members.
+- **Finance Executive**: Budget planning and management, financial reporting and analysis, ensuring compliance with financial regulations and policies set by the Lead, Google DG, and the University.
+Also looks into membership structure and pricing structure, collect payments and interactive with fee related issues with members.

 - **SnP Executive & Database Systems Admin**: Specialized roles within the Management/Events Team, responsible for _Standards and Procuedures_ aka Quality Assurance and _Database administration_ aka Managing the GDSC Database.
 ---

 # Job Decriptions